 Another point of contention was whether the album would make Jackson appeal to a young, urban audience— a goal Jackson’s spokesman had acknowledged publicly.
 It was already clear that the light-skinned Jackson who appeared in “Black or White” wasn’t helping in that pursuit… “The feedback I’m getting from people who’ve seen the video is that Michael is getting ‘whiter and whiter,'” said James Miller, manager of Umpo Records, in South Central Los Angeles.
 “I think discerning buyers in the black community will be turned off by it.”

-Media went down heavily with ignorant criticism, to the point of overthrowing the tributes that Jackson made to some artists in the context of “Black Or White” short film as mere “IMITATION to some sources” in the attempt of slandering his art and creativity.
+Media went down heavily with ignorant criticism, to the point of overthrowing the tributes that Jackson made to some artists in the context of “Black Or White” short film as mere “IMITATION to some sources” in the attempt to slandering his art and creativity.

 Here are some, in order of occurrence: